szymczakpau/starter-hugo-academic/content/post/AMP Frequently Asked Questions /amp.md

 ## Where can I find info on AMPs?

 AMPs are collected in the databases by the AMP community.
-Here are some of worth recommending:
+Here are some worth recommending:

 * [Database of Antimicrobial Activity and Structure of Peptides (DBAASP)](https://dbaasp.org/)
 * [Data repository of antimicrobial peptides (DRAMP)](http://dramp.cpu-bioinfor.org/)